UoA-eResearch/tidy-data/episodes/00-intro.md

 - Each observation has it's own row.
 - Each cell contains a single value.

-The idea is to avoid combining multiple pieces of data in a cell.
+The idea is to ensure data is s tructured in a way that computers can recognise, in order to use programming languages like R or Python later on.
 We'll cover this more in the next episode.

 5. Document your project with a README